Search results for:

-Webmail is the online email client that cPanel users can load.
-The client comes with three pre-loaded webmail clients that allow you to read webmail directly from cPanel itself or your browser: Roundcube, Horde, and SquirrelMail.
+Webmail is an online email client in cPanel that comes with three pre-loaded webmail clients.
+You can read Webmail directly from cPanel itself or your browser using Roundcube, Horde, and SquirrelMail.

-To set up Webmail, you'll need first to have an existing email account created.
-If you haven't done this yet, you can review this guide for creating new email accounts.
+To set up Webmail, you will need an existing email account created.
+If you haven't done this yet, you can review this guide on how to create new email accounts.

-The first time you sign in, you'll be prompted to pick one of the following Webmail applications: Roundcube, Horde, or SquirrelMail.
-Choose the application you like to begin sending and receiving emails.
-(If you would like to understand the differences between these two choices, you can read our tutorial about the Difference Between Horde, Roundcube, and SquirrelMail.
+The first time you sign in, a prompt will ask you to pick one of the following Webmail applications: Roundcube or Horde.
+Choose the application you like to use to begin sending and receiving emails.
+To understand the differences between these two choices, you can read our tutorial about the Difference Between Horde, Roundcube, and SquirrelMail.
 Note that currently, cPanel has removed SquirrelMail, and as such, Hostwinds will not be offering it.

-If you don't like the email client you are currently using, you can change it at any point in time.
-To change the Webmail interface, click on your Username in the upper right portion of the screen and select one of the top 3 options.
-As of cPanel & WHM version 74, SquirrelMail will be deprecated, one of our bundled webmail applications.
+If you do not like the email client you are currently using, you can change it at any point in time.
+To change the Webmail interface, click on your username dropdown in the upper-right portion of the dashboard and select one of the top three options.
+As of cPanel & WHM version 74, SquirrelMail will be deprecated, and Hostwinds has removed available webmail applications.

 The second way to access Webmail through cPanel is by selecting the Default Email Account.
 Next to that account, you'll see the link for "Access Webmail."
 Please note that this method will only provide access to the default email address.